Tax treaty

 The stated goals for entering into a treaty often include reduction of double taxation, eliminating tax evasion, and encouraging cross-border trade efficiency.
 It is generally accepted that tax treaties improve certainty for taxpayers and tax authorities in their international dealings.

 Several governments and organizations use model treaties as starting points.
-Double taxation treaties generally follow the OECD Model Convention and the official commentary and member comments thereon serve as a guidance as to interpretation by each member country.
+Double taxation treaties generally follow the OECD Model Convention and member comments thereon serve as a guidance as to interpretation by each member country.
 Other relevant models are the UN Model Convention, in the case of treaties with developing countries and the US Model Convention, in the case of treaties negotiated by the United States.

 Tax residency

 In general, the benefits of tax treaties are available only to tax residents of one of the treaty countries.
 In most cases, a tax resident of a country is any person that is subject to tax under the domestic laws of that country by reason of domicile, residence, place of incorporation, or similar criteria.

 Generally, individuals are considered resident under a tax treaty and subject to taxation where they maintain their primary place of abode.
 However, residence for treaty purposes extends well beyond the narrow scope of primary place of abode.
 For example, many countries also treat persons spending more than a fixed number of days in the country as residents.
 The United States includes citizens and green card holders, wherever living, as subject to taxation, and therefore as residents for tax treaty purposes.
 Because residence is defined so broadly, most treaties recognize that a person could meet the definition of residence in more than one jurisdiction (i.e., "dual residence") and provide a “tie breaker” clause.
 Such clauses typically have a hierarchy of three to five tests for resolving multiple residency, typically including permanent abode as a major factor.
 Tax residency rarely impacts citizenship or permanent resident status, though certain residency statuses under a country's immigration law may influence tax residency.
 This includes the '183 day rule' when the right of abode is invoked.

-Entities may be considered resident based on their country of seat of management, their country of organization, or other factors.
+Entities may be considered resident based on their country seat of management, their country of organization, or other factors.
 The criteria are often specified in a treaty, which may enhance or override local law.
 It is possible under most treaties for an entity to be resident in both countries, particularly where a treaty is between two countries that use different standards for residence under their domestic law.
 Some treaties provide “tie breaker” rules for entity residency, some do not.
 Residency is irrelevant in the case of some entities and/or types of income, as members of the entity rather than the entity are subject to tax.
 The OECD has moved away from place of effective management to a case-by-case resolution using Mutual Agreement Procedure (MAP) for determining conflicts of dual residency.